-I mentioned whether the rain came all at once, in one big deluge or slowly over time because too much rain at once can overflow your gutters and lose water before it reaches your downpipes.
+I mentioned whether the rain came all at once, in one big deluge or slowly over time because too much rain at once can, in the worst case, overflow your gutters and lose water before it reaches your downpipes.

 Some of the techniques covered below will help you to make the most of whatever rain may fall.

-Since the beginning of Summer 2019/2020, we’ve cemented a couple of posts that hold big market umbrellas in the garden at key points and are thinking of one more.
+At the beginning of Summer 2019/2020, we cemented a couple of posts that hold big market umbrellas in the garden at key points.
 The posts are fixed so that we don’t lose the umbrellas in very strong winds or so that they don’t go walkabout with someone else like one did last year.
 They also double as the stands for our compost tea makers.

-You don’t need to go as extreme as market umbrellas.
+You don’t need to go as big as market umbrellas.
 We have a friend who has used kid’s beach umbrellas for years with great success.
 We wanted a bit more permanence.
 They also give us a little covered space to work in when it’s raining.